...

 Table of Contents

 Injection molding is an integral process for creating plastic parts for several applications.
 This technique requires a host of materials as well as different types of injection molds.
-These injection molds are generally classified based on their features, including feeding system, number of cavities, and mold plate.
+They are generally classified based on their features, including feeding system, number of cavities, and mold plate.

 All components have unique designs.
 Thus, your choice of mold will depend on the plastic parts you need to make.
-In this article, we will discuss the different types of injection molds and what they entail.
-Before we dive into that, let’s examine the various components of plastic injection molds.
+In this article, we will discuss the various injection mold types and what they entail.

 What Are Plastic Injection Molds?